 Frankincense dosage is not well understood and may vary based on the condition you’re trying to treat.
 In studies, dosages typically range from 200–500 mg per day.
 But consult a healthcare professional to find out what might work for you.

 Frankincense is considered safe for most people.

-This resin may benefit asthma and arthritis, as well as gut and oral health.
-It may even have cancer-fighting properties.
+Frankincense is used to treat a wide variety of medical conditions.
+This resin may benefit things like arthritis, as well as gut and oral health.
+It may even have anticancer properties.

 What happens if you put frankincense directly on the skin?